jsuto/letrvu/docs/SECURITY.md

 **Threat:** IMAP/SMTP credentials stored server-side can be exfiltrated if the database is compromised.

-**Mitigation (in place):** Credentials are encrypted with AES-256-GCM.
-The encryption key is derived from a session secret that lives only in the user's browser cookie — a database dump alone is insufficient to recover credentials.
+**Mitigation (implemented):** Credentials are encrypted with AES-256-GCM.
+The encryption key is derived via HKDF-SHA256 from two independent secrets: the server-side `SESSION_SECRET` (never leaves the server) and a per-session 16-byte random nonce stored in the browser cookie.
+Neither alone is sufficient — recovering the plaintext password requires both the database row (for the ciphertext) and either the server secret or the individual session cookie.

 ## 5. Cookie / session hijacking